 In 2016, Florida law changed to mandate, in parenting plans designating shared parental responsibility, that either parent retains the right to consent to mental health treatment for their child.
 Section 61.13(2)(b)3., Florida Statutes, amended by Laws of Florida 2016-241 (enacting Committee Substitute Senate Bill 2016-12, into which legislators included proposed language in House Bill 2016-615 CJS and Senate Bill 2016-794).
 Analysis of the final version is available here.

 Each parent’s reserved right to consent to a child’s mental health treatment, with no prior obligation to confer with the other parent, invites confusion and disputes and presents practical challenges.
 Parents, courts, and collaborative practitioners may explore workable solutions that will forestall later costly modification or enforcement actions.

 How did this change in Florida parenting plan law come about?
 The Florida Legislature intended the amended language would help parents sharing responsibility for decision making after divorce or separation.

 Mental health professionals identified challenges in providing mental health or counseling to children whose parents were sharing parenting decisions after divorce or separation.
 The Florida House Civil Justice Subcommittee drew guidance from a University of North Carolina, School of Social Work study.
-See Sanders, T., Strom-Gottfried, K., & DeVito, D., Theimann Advisory: FAQ on Services to Minors of Divorced Parents, available here.
+See Souders, T., Strom-Gottfried, K., & DeVito, D., Theimann Advisory: FAQ on Services to Minors of Divorced Parents, available here.

 The 2009 North Carolina study asked mental health providers: